artemdudkin/kv30/README.md

 # kv30

-> A key/value storage (of objects) with change watching
+> A local key/value storage with change watching

 ## Installation